annotation/text-fabric/docs/index.md

     * a *browser* for ancient text corpora
     * a Python3 package for processing ancient corpora
+    * a tool to contribute additional research data to corpora

     A corpus of ancient texts and linguistic annotations represents a large body of knowledge.
     Text-Fabric makes that knowledge accessible to non-programmers by means of